weiguangcui/pymsz/README.md

 ### Temporary Notes

 -   The loaded simulation data has a radius of 2 x set radius, because the data has to be projected in a cylinder.
 Thus, I make a cut in line of sight direction later before the calculation of theoretical y-map.
+-   The TK_model needs updates with the latest modifications. to be done.